austinslatey/paint-store/README.md

 ![Deployed-Page](./assets/images/README.png)

 ## Features
--Responsive Design: Adapts to screen sizes using media queries (breakpoints at 990px, 820px, 590px, 560px, and 540px).
+- Responsive Design: Adapts to screen sizes using media queries (breakpoints at 990px, 820px, 590px, 560px, and 540px).

 - Color Guide: Displays red, green, and blue swatches with variations in hue, saturation, and lightness.